hahpuc/ChatAppAndroid/README.md

 # ChatAppAndroid

+# Tools
+- Android Studio
+- Google Firebase

-How to run this application
+# How to run this application

 - Open a Firebase Account and configure your setup
 - Download your google .plist file and change it with the existing one